Ajax Youth Academy: Sportcomplex De Toekomst

-Sportcomplex De Toekomst is the training grounds of AFC Ajax, with a capacity of 5,000 it serves as home grounds for the reserves team Jong Ajax, its women's team Ajax Vrouwen, its amateur team Ajax Zaterdag as well as for the full youth system.
-The entire complex consists of seven fields and a trainings center.
+Sportcomplex De Toekomst is the training grounds of Ajax, with a capacity of 5,000 it serves as home grounds for the reserves team Jong Ajax, its women's team Ajax Vrouwen, its amateur team Ajax Zaterdag as well as for the full youth system.
+The entire complex consists of seven fields and a training centre.

 adidas miCoach Performance Centre

 Established in 2011, the adidas MiCoach Performance Centre is situated on Sportpark De Toekomst.
 Built by Poly-Ned, it teaches football innovation and training methods and is used by both the first team, as well as the youth teams.
-Here the players are trained in a scientific manner based on motion analytics to enhance speed, distance, dribbling, heading and shooting.
+Here, the players are trained in a scientific manner based on motion analytics to enhance speed, distance, dribbling, heading and shooting.
 On 28 October 2013 the ceiling of the main hall of the facility had collapsed, which the club in turn had to have rebuilt.